wisemuffin/nsw-doe-data-stack-in-a-box/README.md

 ### 🚧working on

-- msteams sensor on failure of job need to setup webhook somewhere
+- update duckdb to 1.0, dbt dagster,evidence ect.

+- metrics from dimensions e.g. ece and unis

 - dbt unit tests 🧱 waiting for 1.8 release and how if i need to wait for mother duck

 - if a upstream dependancy for dbt breaks then the whole of the dbt run fails.

-- move to dagster+
+- ✅ move to dagster+
   - for catalog [dagster+](https://www.youtube.com/watch?v=_Z4xxZYEQNs&t=5s)
     - do this instead of openmetadata
   - demos catalog and data reliability (insights) - asset checks.